The Amplituhedron BCFW Triangulation: Injectivity

 The only other assumption we need to check is that $v,Z_j,Z_{j+1},Z_l,Z_{l+1}$ are linearly independent, where $v=Z_n$ if $c_i$ is a top chord, and otherwise $v=t_1Z_h+t_2Z_{h+1},$ using the domino $C_i$ inherits from the parent.
-In case of a top chord there is no change in the proof.
+In the case of a top chord, there is no change in the proof.
 In the other case, the argument used to show these five vectors are linearly independent can only fail if either $v=0$ or $v$ is proportional to $Z_j,$ where the latter option might happen only if $c_i$ is a sticky child.
-In both cases $\langle j,j+1,l,l+1\rangle=0,$ which, using Lemma~\ref{obs:SA_and_bdry_twistors}, implies $C\in \SA.$
+In both situations, using Remark \ref{rmk:for_SA_usage}, $\langle j,j+1,l,l+1\rangle=0,$ which implies $C\in \widetilde{\SA}${, contradicting our assumptions.}

+We note that, by construction, all rows that are calculated throughout this process belong to the vector space represented by $C.$ By the assumption $C$ is $D$-domino matrix in the sense of Definition~\ref{def:domino_entries}, but may violate the sign rules of Definition~\ref{def:domino_signs}. { The uniqueness of the preimage follows from Lemma~\ref{obs:solve_params_5} as well, as was the case in Proposition~\ref{prop:inverse problem}.
+The lemma implies that each of the rows we have constructed is unique up to scaling.
+On the other hand, if two non-equivalent $C_1,C_2\in S^\diamondsuit$ have the image $Y$, they must have some non-equivalent row, contradicting the aforementioned uniqueness up to scaling.
+The possible violation of sign rules does not matter for this argument, and since $S^\diamondsuit$ was defined directly by the domino form without reference to positroid cells, we do not require anything parallel to Theorem~\ref{thm:domino}. }

-The inverse map is smooth since the resulting preimage is given as a functionary-valued matrix. \end{proof}
+Finally, the inverse map is smooth since the resulting preimage is given as the functionary-valued matrix~$C_D(Y,Z)$. \end{proof}

 We end this section with a corollary of Lemma~\ref{lem:non_zero_dets_for_domino} and Theorem~\ref{thm:injectiveness} about the signs of different twistors on a BCFW cell.
 It is stated with the index set $\{1,\dots,n\}$ for convenience.